 The latest surveys and research indicates that customer experience is the most significant differentiator these days.
 Customers expect their experience with a company to include Nordstrom-level service.
 As an account executive (AE), you are the main line of communication between a prospect and the brand you represent.

-With that in mind, we’ve put together a list of 5 ways to be successful as an Account Executive in this customer-focused business environment.
+With that in mind, we’ve put together a list of account executive tips to help you when developing customer relationships.

 1. Be Competitively Optimistic